We all strive to be happy in life, and although this looks different for everyone, where we live can significantly impact our happiness.

 7. Sevenoaks, South East England

 There’s plenty to do in the surrounding area.
 History buffs can visit the historic homes of Winston Churchill and Anne Boleyn: the stately Chartwell House and ivy-clad Hever Castle.
 Wildlife enthusiasts can spot wild fallow deer at Knole Estate or soaring birds of prey at Eagle Heights Wildlife Park.
-Or why not take a tasting tour of the many scenic wineries nearby?
+Or why not take a tasting tour of the many scenic wineries?

 8. Leigh-on-Sea, East of England